Translate:

 There are numerous reasons why individuals turn to substances or certain behaviors for relief.
 Some of the most common include:

-· Escaping trauma such as alienation, domestic violence, or child abuse
+· Escaping trauma and effects such as alienation trauma, domestic violence, or child abuse

 · Coping with pain and grief